Make-up artist advice

 Experienced make-up artist to the stars Nadira V Persaud takes us step by step using products she personally recommends to achieve more radiant skin.
 She says: “Reviving radiance back into your skin doesn’t mean uncomfortable oils, heavy creams or even shimmery make up; instead think balmy textures, weightless fluids and glimmers of golden flecks here and there for that GLOW moment!”

-- It’s a must to prep skin by cleansing daily to remove grime, whilst redressing the balance in your complexion; for this try Merumaya Melting Cleansing Balm (£12) which melts away excess oil and dirt on contact with water and leaves skin super soft.
+• It’s a must to prep skin by cleansing daily to remove grime, whilst redressing the balance in your complexion; for this try the MAX™ stem cell facial cleanser by Image Skincare (£34) which uses plant-derived stem cells from apple and edelweiss to promote cell longevity and support collagen production whilst soothing the skin.

-- We often think cheeks when we are keen to regain a little youthful pick-me-up, which is why formulations like Studio 10 Plumping Blush Glow-Plexion (£24) are a go-to product – a peachy pigmented fluid of warm particles that oozes luminosity and has a ‘plumping’ action too.
+• We often think cheeks when we are keen to regain a little youthful pick-me-up, which is why formulations like Studio 10 Plumping Blush Glow-Plexion (£24) are a go-to product – a peachy pigmented fluid of warm particles that oozes luminosity and has a ‘plumping’ action too.
 Smooth it on to cheeks then lightly over contours of forehead, brow bones, nose and chin.
-Though, if you’re partial to powder blush of a pink hue, Laura Geller Baked Blush-n-Brighten Blush in Pink Grapefruit (£23) adequately gives lacklustre cheeks a rosy glow in an instant.
+Though, if you’re partial to powder blush of a pink hue, Lavera Limited Edition Mineral Blush Palette in Rosy Spring (£25) adequately gives lacklustre cheeks a rosy glow in an instant - and comes in pretty, eco-friendly plastic-free cardboard packaging, so you can get a warm glow about helping the environment too!

-- There is no end with glow and you shouldn't ignore your lips when going for a highly polished look.
+• There is no end with glow and you shouldn't ignore your lips when going for a highly polished look.
 A little glimmer to your pout guarantees a fuller effect with Joan Collins Timeless Beauty Glorious Gloss in Ava (£18), a neutral apricot shine of glistening golden flecks to warm up your complexion.
 Wear alone or add a glamorous dimension by wearing over any bright lip color.
-If you prefer lipstick, Susan Posnick ColorEssential Moisturizing Lipstick in Shanghai (£19) is a glowing alternative to gloss yet adds a pinker glisten to lips with the feel of a moisturising balm.
+If you prefer lipstick, Susan Posnick ColorEssential Moisturizing Lipstick in South Beach (£17) is a glowing alternative to gloss yet adds a pinker glisten to lips with the feel of a moisturising balm.

 Read our top tips for luscious lips